Open Enrollment Survival Guide for HR Professionals

 zombie at computer 600Just for fun: look to your right, and imagine that the first item you see is your only protection for the zombie apocalypse.
 Could you survive?

 Luckily for you (and the company you serve) you have A LOT more tools and resources to not just survive open enrollment season, but make it a raging success too.
 Besides the survival guide above, we’ve got other articles (listed below) full of tips to bulk up your arsenal.
-By next open enrollment season, you’ll be ready to face any challenge.
+This open enrollment season, you’ll be ready to face any challenge.

 M16489 Graphic for Access Perks Blog vP2Click to download printable version